 Worried that Arizona is often in the triple digits during summertime?
-The Grand Canyon is a land of extremes and it can get very hot.
-Luckily, there is an easy and convenient way to cool down.
-The water that flows out of the bottom of the Glen Canyon Dam is a chilly 50-degrees and does not warm up much along the way.
+The Grand Canyon is a land of extremes and it can get quite toasty.
+Luckily, there is an easy and convenient way to cool down: The Colorado River.
+Water flows from the bottom of Glen Canyon Dam and is a chilly 50-degrees.
 Jumping in the water is a quick solution to cool down, but here are a few additional tips to help you beat the heat on a hot summer day:

 - Drink water!
 Be sure to hydrate continuously throughout the day, drink plenty of electrolytes and eat salty snacks.
 Listen to your body and notice the color of your urine; it should be a light yellow, and well-hydrated folks likely will need to use the restroom at each rest stop.